DJ Quik: Feud with Compton's Most Wanted

 DJ Quik got involved in a long tumultuous rivalry with fellow Compton rapper MC Eiht and his group Compton's Most Wanted that lasted for six years.
 The feud traces back to a track on DJ Quik's debut mixtape The Red Tape, in a line by Quik that was seen as indirectly disparaging N.W.A and directly disparaging Compton's Most Wanted.

 During that time, Quik was a member to the Tree Top Pirus and Eiht was a member of the 159th St. Tragniew Park Compton Crips.
 On the track "Def Wish" from CMW's second album Straight Checkn 'Em, is the line, "Bittin' me quick, you can get the duck sick quick...".
 Fans of both artists assumed that to be a disparagement of Quik.
-With the misconstrued feud gaining momentum, Quik respond to CMW's diss in his song "Way 2 Fonky".
-CMW responded months later with a music video for Def Wish II that featured a DJ Quik lookalike having a surreal nightmare of CMW chasing & ambushing him leading to him getting killed.
-Quik responded to it with "Let You Havit", mentioning the Compton's Most Wanted music video, while facing label problems and had other music projects.
-Eiht had then responded with Def Wish III, leading to the high point of the rivalry.
+With the misconstrued feud gaining momentum, Quik respond to CMW's line in his song "Way 2 Fonky" & "The Last Word".
+CMW responded months later with a music video for Def Wish II, which featured a DJ Quik lookalike having a surreal nightmare of CMW chasing & ambushing him leading to him getting killed & with Def Wish III, leading to the peak of the rivalry.
+Quik responded to it "Street Level Entrance" & "Let You Havit", mentioning the "Def Wish II" music video, while facing label problems and had other music projects.
 However, on the soundtrack to the 1994 short film Murder Was The Case, on the track "Dollaz + Sense", Quik ruthlessly verbally attacks Eiht, calling him a movie script killer (in reference to Eiht's appearance in the critically acclaimed 1993 film Menace II Society), a coward, and more.
 Quik fanned the flames by performing the song at the 1995 Source Awards in New York City.
-The feud stayed quiet until April 1996, when Eiht responded to Quik on his second solo album Death Threatz which featured Def Wish IV (Tap That Azz) which was the last diss track of their feud.
+The feud stayed quiet until April 1996, when Eiht responded to Quik on his second solo album Death Threatz which featured Def Wish IV (Tap That Azz) & "Killin' Nigguz" which were the last diss tracks of their feud.
 The feud between Quik and Eiht slowly faded in 1997 following the deaths of Tupac and The Notorious B.I.G., but did not actually end until 1998, where Snoop Dogg, Daz Dillinger, and other West Coast rappers helped Eiht and Quik reconcile.
 Since then, Quik and Eiht have collaborated on various songs.
 It has been considered by hip hop fans and critics as standing out as one of the longest active hip hop rivalries – from 1992 to 1998.
+Quik and MC Eiht appeared in an interview on July 21, 1999 on BET Tonight.